The genus Lantana is one of the more popular ones in the Verbenaceae family, and its 150 or so plants have often been referred to as shrub verdanas.

 Why is My Lantana Leaves Curling?

-There are several reasons your lantana could have curling leaves, usually related to nutrition, care, or an infestation or infection.
+Your lantana could have curling leaves for several reasons, usually related to nutrition (yellow leaves), care, or an infestation or infection.

 Here are the most common reasons, how to diagnose them, and how to treat them.